ibm-cloud-docs/vpc/block_storage_vpc_bandwidth.md

    | All data volumes | N/A |4,324 Mbps | 100% | 3,607 Mbps |
    {: caption="Volume bandwidth allocation with 3 data volumes." caption-side="bottom"}

-   If you provision and attach a 4th data volume with the general-purpose profile and capacity of 2,000 GB, the bandwidth allocation changes again.
+   If you attach _volume-d_, the bandwidth allocation changes again.
 Table 4 shows the 4 attached volumes with their provisioned throughput limits in the 3rd column.

    | Volumes | Maximum IOPS | Provisioned max throughput limit | Percentage | Allocated volume bandwidth |
    |---------|-------------:|----------------------------------|-----------:|---------------------------:|